Wolff09/ProAlg/sheet5/README.md

 Installation
 ------------

-Install lp_solve seems to be hassel.
+Install lp_solve seems to be a hassel.
 My favorite LP/ILP solver, the GLPK is also a standalone package which needs additional bindings to use with Python.